google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 - Logs IDs: each log is now identified by an OID rather than by the hash of its public key.
 OIDs allocations are managed by two IANA registries.

-- `TransItem` structure: this new data structure, which encapsulates most types of CT data, can be used anywhere that `SignedCertificateTimestampList` was used in [RFC6962].
+- `TransItem` structure: this new data structure is used to encapsulate most types of CT data.
+A `TransItemList`, consisting of one or more `TransItem` structures, can be used anywhere that `SignedCertificateTimestampList` was used in [RFC6962].

 - Merkle tree leaves: the `MerkleTreeLeaf` structure has been replaced by the